Lead schools are responsible for employing RTLB within the staffing entitlement.

 - the distances between cluster kura/schools.

-The Funding and Service Agreement specifies the number of RTLB leadership payments that the lead kura/school board is able to allocate to the cluster manager or any RTLB with designated responsibility for providing leadership.
+The provision of ‘leadership payments’ was negotiated as part of the Collective Agreements leading up to the RTLB transformation in 2012.
+The RTLB Funding Agreement specifies the number of RTLB leadership payments available to the lead kura/school board to allocate to the cluster manager and/or any RTLB with designated responsibility for providing leadership.

 RTLB staffing cannot be banked as part of the lead school’s banked staffing process.

 The RTLB staffing entitlement cannot be included in the lead school’s banked staffing because RTLB are attached teachers and not part of a lead school’s total regular staffing entitlement.
 Consequently RTLB are not included in the staffing that is eligible to be reimbursed if under-used.

 The RTLB resource has been appropriated for the specific purpose of employing RTLB teachers.
 Not all RTLB positions are filled all of the time however.
 This can be due to a variety of reasons including:

 - the time taken during the recruitment process